 In May of 1964, as part of the agreement with Consolidated Investments Inc., Carl and Virginia Freeman (who were married December 20th, 1962) officially purchased the property and called Tusculum Farm home.
 Their son, Joshua Freeman, was born July 27th, 1964.

-Virginia Freeman called "The Main House" home until 2002.
-Renovations by Carl and Virginia Freeman to the main house at Tusculum included enlarging the right hand front room, elongating it toward the front and added a bowed window that looks out onto a stunning vista of manicured green lawns, punctuated by colorful neat flower beds; improving the dining room by changing the flat window to a bowed one; and, in the back of the house adding a large room to give them an attractive entertaining area.
+Virginia Freeman called "The Farm House" home until 2002.
+Renovations by Carl and Virginia Freeman to the farm house at Tusculum included enlarging the right hand front room, elongating it toward the front and added a bowed window that looks out onto a stunning vista of manicured green lawns, punctuated by colorful neat flower beds; improving the dining room by changing the flat window to a bowed one; and, in the back of the house adding a large room to give them an attractive entertaining area.
 The back room is built of stone, has a highly vaulted cathedral-type ceiling, and a massive stone fireplace that rises some 20 feet to the ceiling (the Freemans discovered that they could match the color of the old stone to perfection at the old River Road Quarry where they believe the original stone was obtained).

 Joshua Freeman married Michelle DiFebo Freeman in Italy on May 19th, 2001 and then came home to celebrate the wedding at Tusculum Farm in June 2001

-Joshua and Michelle Freeman added an addition to The Main House, which you can see today, as well as created a gallery in the back of the house that includes the original stone wall.
+Joshua and Michelle Freeman added an addition to The Farm House, which you can see today, as well as created a gallery in the back of the house that includes the original stone wall.
 They also renovated the Hay Barn, pictured above.

 Joshua Freeman passed away in a tragic accident on December 14th, 2006.
 Today, Michelle DiFebo Freeman continues his legacy and runs Tusculum Farm in addition to being the owner and CEO of the Carl M. Freeman Companies, president and chairman of the Carl M. Freeman Foundation, and founding chairman of the Joshua M. Freeman Foundation